MountainMan1312/ProjectEuler/README.md

 # ProjectEuler

+ATTN: This project has been archived.
+I will have another Project Euler attempt at some point, with other languages.

 This project contains my solutions to the problems presented by [The Euler Project](https://projecteuler.net/).

 ## Expansions to Project Euler